lvlick/Compound/README.md

 Before you can use Compound you have to take a few steps.

-First you need to add one or more server configurations to your config:
+First you need to add one or more server configurations to your `config.exs`:

 ```elixir
 config :compound, tcp_servers: [